po1sigala/live/01-Class-Content/13-ORM-dev/01-Activities/10-Stu_Async-Await/README.md

   * How could we run this seed file from an NPM script?

+  *  How would you work with multiple models in an index.js file?

 * Use [Google](https://www.google.com) or another search engine to research the above.